Fermionic Response in Finite-Density ABJM Theory with Broken Symmetry: Discussion

 \section{Discussion}

 Perhaps the most powerful aspect of our approach is the explicit holographic map between the supergravity modes in our gravitational solutions and various operators in the ABJM theory.
 This ``top-down" application of gauge/gravity duality opens the door to various interpretations of our results in the context of zero-temperature states of a field theory whose operator content is well understood.
+The natural next step is to examine the full top-down chiral mixing matrix, including the $\Gamma_5$ terms.
+The non-chiral mixing has already gapped out some of the lines of normal modes; a natural question is whether the full chiral mixing will gap out the fermionic fluctuations completely.
+This question is answered in the affirmative in \cite{DeWolfe:newPaper}.

 In our setup, we have deformed the ABJM theory in two ways which our analysis makes precise.
 The first is by the addition of a chemical potential for the $U(1)_b$ current, placing charged ABJM matter at finite density and sourcing a relevant deformation away from the UV fixed point.
 In the standard presentation of ABJM theory, the scalars $Y^A$ and fermions $\psi_A$ are neutral under $U(1)_b$, which is carried only by the monopole operators $e^{q\tau}$.
 Accordingly, the composite monopole--fermion/scalar operators of (\ref{YInvariant}) filling out the ${\bf 8}_{\rm v,c}$ carry $U(1)_b$ charge, and the natural interpretation of the states we study is as zero temperature phases of composite matter at finite density.